OM-DEVs/Khalid/README.md

-# Khalid , this is my name and am want to be a developer
+# how can I start to use GitHub and git benefit from using it , and i hope that i will find a good people help me on it